 Scientific analysis shows that Vermeer made several changes to this painting to enhance the feeling of energy in the picture.
 The geographer’s head was initially in a different position with the man looking down, rather than peering out the window.
 The dividers he holds in his hand were initially vertical, not horizontal.
 The man’s face is now slightly blurred, suggesting movement, his eyes are narrowed, to demonstrate deep thought.
 Vermeer has captured the moment in which the geographer is surveying the world in his imagination.

 Vermeer has captured the perfect image of the Dutch Golden Age’s focus on global exploration and discovery.
-The globe and the map on the wall represent the state of the art in cartography and the Dutch leadership in the field.
+The globe and the map on the wall represent the state of the art in cartography.
+These also symbolic of the Dutch leadership in the fields of navigation and exploration.
 Europe’s coastlines and the Indian Ocean are essential territories for the country’s maritime-trade-based economy.

 Dutch Golden Age

 The Dutch Golden Age spanned roughly the 17th century.
 The Dutch Republic was the most prosperous nation in Europe and led European trade, science, and art.
 The northern Netherlandish provinces that made up the new state had traditionally been less important artistic centers than cities in Flanders in the south.
 The upheavals and large-scale transfers of the population due to the Eighty Years’ War and the break with the old monarchist and Catholic cultural traditions, meant that Dutch art had to reinvent itself.